Lead-Safe Wisconsin: Lead Supervisor Study Guide

 Health effects

-- Find out about lead in the workplace and how it impacts adults who are exposed from the CDC website.
+- Read CDC's Lead in the Workplace and how it impacts adults who are exposed.

 Lead hazards

-- Learn where lead from paint, dust, and soil could be, especially in and around older homes and buildings, from the EPA website.
+- Learn where lead from paint, dust, and soil could be, especially in and around older homes and buildings, at the EPA website.

-- The HUD Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing provides information for identifying and controlling lead hazards.
+The HUD Guidelines provide information for identifying and controlling lead hazards.

-- In Chapter 1: Introduction, review pages 4 through 5 under Part II: Background on Childhood Lead Poisoning, A. Childhood Lead Poisoning to learn about health hazards, prevalence rates, and highest risk populations.
+- In Chapter 1 (PDF), review pages 1-4 through 1-5 under Part II: Background on Childhood Lead Poisoning, A. Childhood Lead Poisoning to learn about health hazards, prevalence rates, and highest risk populations.

-- Then, review pages 6-8 starting under B. Causes of Childhood Lead Poisoning to learn how kids are exposed to lead in residential paint, in surface dust, and in soil.
+- Then, read B. Causes of Childhood Lead Poisoning on pages 1-6 to 1-8 to learn how kids are exposed to lead in residential paint, in surface dust, and in soil.

 - Lead-Safe Wisconsin: Childhood Lead Poisoning Data and Data Analysis